danmarksmiljoeportal/map-components/doc/README.md

 See frontend [components usage](./usage/components.md) to get started.

+For more advanced scenarios it's also possible to directly use an [API](./usage/api.md) to access the dataset catalog without using the components.

 # Caveats

 - Coordinate system EPSG:25832 is assumed and other projections aren't supported at this time